TanStack/router/docs/framework/react/start/server-functions.md

 ## Defining Server Functions

 > We'd like to thank the [tRPC](https://trpc.io/) team for both the inspiration of TanStack Start's server function design and guidance while implementing it.
-We love (and recommend) using tRPC for API routes so much that we insisted on server functions getting the same 1st class treatment and developer experience.
+We love (and recommend) using tRPC for API Routes so much that we insisted on server functions getting the same 1st class treatment and developer experience.
 Thank you!

 Server functions are defined with the `createServerFn` function, from the `@tanstack/start` package.
 This function takes an optional `options` argument for specifying the http verb, and allows you to chain off the result to define things like the body of the server function, input validation, middleware, etc. Here's a simple example: